Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 You’ve seen the headlines.
 The face has changed a few times, but the shape of the story hasn’t.
 It always reads like triumph.
 A man who refuses to accept the terms of being a body at all.

-And the strange part of it all is that he's not entirely wrong.
+And the strange part of it all is that he’s not entirely wrong.
 He is not just a body.
 None of us are.
 But instead of resting into that truth, he does the opposite of resting.
 He goes to war with the very thing he’s already, on some level, correctly sensed he isn’t reducible to.
 If you already suspect you’re more than the body, that should be the most relaxing realization a person can have.
 Instead it becomes the reason to control the body more tightly than anyone who actually believed they were only flesh ever would.

 I don’t know what will happen to any one of these men, medically.
 Nobody outside their own bloodwork does, and I’m not a doctor.
 But I know this pattern, because it’s an old one, and it doesn’t need a diagnosis to be worth looking at honestly.